 - Salt and pepper, to taste

-- Preheat your oven to 375 degrees Fahrenheit with two racks placed in the middle of the oven.
+- Preheat your oven to 375 degrees Fahrenheit with racks in the upper third and middle of the oven.
 Line two large, rimmed baking sheets with parchment paper.

-- Gently toss the onions and red peppers lightly with olive oil (try to keep the onion wedges intact as best you can).
-Place on the other baking sheet, with the red peppers skin side down.
-Place the unpeeled garlic on the sheet, too.
+- Gently toss the onions and red peppers until they are lightly coated in oil (try to keep the onion wedges intact as best you can).
+Position the red peppers with the skin sides facing down.
+Place the unpeeled garlic cloves on the sheet, too.

 - Place the tomatoes on the top rack of the oven and the peppers and onion on the middle rack.
-Bake for 35 to 45 minutes, until the vegetables are tender throughout and turning golden on the edges.
+Bake for 35 to 45 minutes, until the vegetables are tender throughout and turning nicely golden on the edges.

 - When the vegetables are done, bring the vegetable broth to boil in a large soup pot over medium-high heat.
 Peel your garlic and toss it in.
 Add the roasted vegetables, smoked paprika, cayenne pepper, if using, and ¼ teaspoon salt.
 Simmer for 10 minutes, reducing heat as necessary to maintain a steady simmer.

-- Purée the soup using an immersion blender or transfer the soup to a blender, several cups at a time.
+- Purée the soup using an immersion blender or transfer the soup to a blender in batches, several cups at a time.
 Season to taste with salt (I added another ½ teaspoon) and pepper.
 Enjoy.

 ▸ Nutrition Information